brianglass/anastasis/files/holy_fathers.md

 mso-bidi-font-size:10.0pt">Let faces be ashamed and the mouths be muzzled of those who do not proclaim one Son in two natures without division, without change and without confusion; for we orthodox all agree in holding that Christ acts and wills not indeed by one and then another person, but in accordance with both natures.</span>

 <span style="font-size:14.0pt;
-mso-bidi-font-size:10.0pt">You that bear the name of Jacob the Patchwork, inscribing his name on yourÂ­selves, tell us plainly: Were you of old baptised in his appellation in the font?
-Therefore, having deserted Christ for that manÂ’s sake, like him you rave, being clearly without shame.</span>
+mso-bidi-font-size:10.0pt">You that bear the name of Jacob the Patchwork, inscribing his name on your­selves, tell us plainly: Were you of old baptised in his appellation in the font?
+Therefore, having deserted Christ for that man’s sake, like him you rave, being clearly without shame.</span>

 <span style="font-size:14.0pt;
-mso-bidi-font-size:10.0pt">The fourth Council in Chalcedon overthrew the dread Dioskoros, Eftyches and Severos, finally thrusting out of the Church of Christ the Master their thorny error that conÂ­founds the natures of the Saviour.
+mso-bidi-font-size:10.0pt">The fourth Council in Chalcedon overthrew the dread Dioskoros, Eftyches and Severos, finally thrusting out of the Church of Christ the Master their thorny error that con­founds the natures of the Saviour.
 Holding to right belief with it, let us then hate them.</span>

 <span style="font-size:14.0pt;mso-bidi-font-size:
 10.0pt;color:red;font-style:normal;mso-bidi-font-style:italic">Of the Trinity</span>

 <span style="font-size:14.0pt;
-mso-bidi-font-size:10.0pt">The Godhead of triple light, shining out with a single beam from one three-personned nature, Begetter without beginning, Word of the FaÂ­ther identical in nature and Spirit equal in kingship and consubstantial, you Youths bless, you Priests praise, you people highly exalt to all the ages.</span>
+mso-bidi-font-size:10.0pt">The Godhead of triple light, shining out with a single beam from one three-personned nature, Begetter without beginning, Word of the Fa­ther identical in nature and Spirit equal in kingship and consubstantial, you Youths bless, you Priests praise, you people highly exalt to all the ages.</span>

 <span style="font-size:14.0pt;mso-bidi-font-size:
 10.0pt;color:red;font-style:normal;mso-bidi-font-style:italic">Ode 9.
 The burning bush.</span>